jonnylynchy/hex-dots/README.md

 # alotta-dotties
-Game written in Javascript (ES2015), HTML, CSS, Canvas This game is inspired by dots.
+Game written in Javascript (ES2015), HTML, CSS, Canvas.

+This game is inspired by dots.

 ### Description